I-No-oNe/No-Render/README.md

 How to use:
-write /no-render in the chat,then you will see 4 options: add -> add entity to the no-render list remove -> remove entity from the no-render list list -> list all the entities that are not rendered toggle -> toggle the mod on/off
+write /no-render in the chat,then you will see 4 options: add -> add entity to the no-render list remove all -> remove every entity inside the config remove -> remove entity from the no-render list list -> list all the entities that are not rendered toggle -> toggle the mod on/off